Guide

 MuDG makes it easy to share what you’ve built and take it offline.

-• Unique URLs: every graph and every node has its own unique URL, so you can share a specific overview or a single point with anyone.
+• Unique URLs: every mind map and every node has its own unique URL, so you can share a specific overview or a single point with anyone.

-• Private graphs: graphs can be made private so only people with the access code can view them.
+• Private mind maps: mind maps can be made private so only people with the access code can view them.

 • Download anything: export your work as PDF, PNG, or Markdown for printing, sharing, or editing offline.